mahayasa/ctgan-enn-cs/README.md

 ---
-This research was conducted as part of ASEAN GMS grant and part of AIDA (Applied Intelligence and Data Analytics) lab in College of Computing, Khon Kaen University, Thailand.
-This study also conducted in collaboration with Rebecca Lab, Feng Chia University, Taiwan.
+This research was conducted as part of ASEAN GMS grant and part of AIDA (Applied Intelligence and Data Analytics) lab in College of Computing, <a href='https://m.kku.ac.th/'>Khon Kaen University</a>, Thailand.
+This study also conducted in collaboration with Rebecca Lab, <a href='https://www.fcu.edu.tw/en/'>Feng Chia University</a>, Taiwan.

 ## Cite this work